mr-bt/manager.README/README.md

 Communicate kindly, clearly, concisely and go straight to the point (I'm working hard on these).
 Value people's time and they will value yours.

-Empathy goes a long way, and often one doesn't know what's people' constraints feelings and commitments before having a candid and compassionate conversation about it.
-Don't assume what's people stance, have a conversation instead.
+Empathy goes a long way, and often one doesn't know what's people's constraints, feelings and commitments before having a candid and compassionate conversation about it.
+Don't assume, have a conversation instead.

 #### Share information openly, broadly and deliberately